Travelling to New Zealand is easy. For practical information and general travel advice before you leave, read this handy Travel Guide.

 You do not need a visa to visit New Zealand if you are:

-Delegates from Visa Waiver countries will require a New Zealand Electronic Travel Authority (NZeTA) to travel to New Zealand.
+However, delegates from visa-waiver countries will require a New Zealand Electronic Travel Authority (NZeTA) to travel to New Zealand.

-Immigration New Zealand have advised that WSCM2020 delegates should apply for visas well in advance of their travel dates to prevent any delays.
-We recommend that you apply for your visa as soon as possible, and no later than 8 weeks before you are intending to travel.
+Immigration New Zealand has advised that WSCM2020 delegates should apply for visas well in advance of their travel dates to prevent any delays.
+We recommend that you apply for your visa as soon as possible, and no later than eight weeks before you are intending to travel.

-Delegates are able to use their registration confirmation and receipt as proof of their visit, or, on request, we can supply a personalised confirmation letter.
-Please email email@example.com if you would like to receive one.
+Delegates are able to use their registration confirmation and receipt as proof of their visit, and we can supply a personalised confirmation letter on request.
+Please email email@example.com if you would like to take up this option.

-NB - Don't select Sports and Arts from the What is the purpose of your visit options, as this is intended for professional artists.
+NB - Don't select Sports and Arts from the What is the purpose of your visit options, as this is intended for professional performing artists and athletes.

 International Visitor Conservation and Tourism Levy (IVL)